 Lecture: 5.
-The most important morphological

-and functional characteristics of fungal cell.
-The biotechnological importance of fungi.
-6. The plant cell and its most characteristic organelles.
+The most important morphological and functional characteristics of plant and fungal cell.
+6. Molecular structure and function of biological membranes.
+The eukaryotic and prokaryotic cell boundary.

 Practical: 3.
 Chemical structure of proteins, nucleic acids, and carbohydrates and their biological significance.